davuses/PyExtract/README.md

 PyExtract is a utility that recursively finds and extracts archives in the target folder.

-It can decrypt and decompress zip archives with Non-UTF-8 encoded password. see related [superuser question](https://superuser.com/questions/1676282)
+It can decrypt and decompress zip archives with Non-UTF-8 encoded password.
+For more details, refer to the related [superuser question](https://superuser.com/questions/1676282).

-## Usage
+## Installation and Usage

+### Windows Users

+For Windows users, you can download the binary file from the [releases](https://github.com/davuses/PyExtract/releases) section.

+### Prerequisites

-PyExtract requires Python >= 3.11 and 7-Zip program to run, make sure the `7z` binary is added to your machine's PATH environment variable.
+- Python >= 3.11
+- 7-Zip program (`7z` binary) added to your machine's PATH environment variable.

+### Installation

 Install the required packages using pip: